 Kadon is responsible for maintaining WIFT-T’s digital brand, ensuring members have the tools they need to advance their careers, and finding new and exciting ways to promote the vast talent of women in the industry.

-As WIFT-T's Program & Special Events Coordinator, Christina oversees the logistics for our many initiatives and hallmark events.
+As WIFT-T's Program & Special Events Manager, Christina oversees the logistics for our many initiatives and hallmark events.
 A graduate from Carleton University’s Film Studies program, Christina continuously seeks out opportunities that combines her two favourite passions: parties and film!
 Before joining WIFT-T, Christina worked with TIFF’s internal event production department; producing and supporting TIFF’s year-round and festival related events.
 A true believer in community-based organizations, Christina also volunteers and has interned with local organizations such as the Art Gallery of Hamilton, the Hamilton Film Festival, and the Canadian Film Centre.

 Each spring, at our Annual General Meeting, we invite our members and community to join us in celebrating and reviewing the achievements of the previous year.
 We also take this opportunity to share our vision for the current and upcoming year.